thwill1000/mmb4l/README.md

 `CHR$(UTF8 codepoint%)`

-Given a Unicode code point this extension to the CHR$() function will return the 1-4 character string encoding that character in UTF-8 format.
+Given a Unicode code point this extension to the CHR$() function will return a 1-4 character string encoding that character in UTF-8 format.

 _Note that printing such characters is not compatible with `OPTION CODEPAGE` being set.__